thomaspernet/Financial_dependency_pollution/02_data_analysis/01_model_estimation/00_estimate_fin_ratio/03_so2_fin_ratio_sector.md

 **How is it constructed**

-* city ownership public vs private
+* city ownership public vs private in 2002
   * Aggregate output by ownership and city
     * A given city will have SOE asset tangibility and PRIVATE asset tangibility [output, employment, capital and sales]
   * If asset tangibility SOE above Private then city is dominated by SOE